Those who trust in the Lord are like Mount Zion, which cannot be moved, but remains forever. Psalm 125:1

 34 Then Benaiah the son of Jehoiada went up and struck him and killed him, and he was buried in his own house in the wilderness.

 35 The king put Benaiah the son of Jehoiada in his place over the army, and the king put Zadok the priest in the place of Abiathar.

 The Execution of Shimel

-36 The king sent and called for Shimei, and said to him, “Build yourself a house in Jerusalem, and live there, and do not go anywhere else.
+36 The king sent for Shimei, and said to him, “Build yourself a house in Jerusalem and live there, and do not go anywhere else.
 37 For on the day you go out and cross over the brook Kidron, know for certain that you will surely die.
 Your blood will be on your own head.”

 38 Shimei said to the king, “What you say is good.
 As my lord the king has said, so will your servant do.”
 Shimei lived in Jerusalem many days.

 39 At the end of three years, two of Shimei’s slaves ran away to Achish, son of Maacah, king of Gath.
 They told Shimei, saying, “Your slaves are in Gath.”

 40 Shimei arose, saddled his donkey, and went to Gath to Achish, to seek his slaves, and Shimei went, and brought his slaves from Gath.
 41 Solomon was told that Shimei had gone from Jerusalem to Gath and had come back.